The PERFECT long weekend…

 KING CRUISER

-The King Cruiser was an ex-car ferry that used to travel between Phi Phi and Phuket.
-In 1997, however, ‘the cruiser’ hit Anemone Reef on her crossing and sank a short distance away.
-Luckily, no lives were lost, and divers were left with a great wreck to dive!
+The King Cruiser was a car ferry that used to travel between Phi Phi and Phuket.
+In 1997, ‘the cruiser’ hit Anemone Reef on her crossing and sank a short distance away.
+No lives were lost, but divers were left with a great wreck dive!
+While she is largely broken up now, she is covered in soft corals and hides some wonderful gems, as well as being home to several large schools of snappers.
+While currents can be strong and visibility sometimes challenging, this is a great site to dive as part of an Advanced Open Water course.

 SHARK POINT & ANEMONE REEF

-A series of 7 pinnacles running north to south almost exactly half way between Phuket and Phi Phi, these pinnacles are are covered with red, pink and purple soft corals, large sea fans and anemones with a variety of fish to suit all divers.
+These pinnacles are part of the same reef system and are only a very short distance apart from each other.
+Both sites are covered with colourful soft corals and anemones with a variety of fish to suit all divers.
 From barracuda to seahorses and for the lucky ones of course, the iconic leopard shark!

 Racha Yai is an excellent trip for beginners and those that have not dived for a while.
 Indeed for any guests aboard carrying out Advanced Open Water courses on-board, Racha Yai offers the perfect opportunity for course dives, with sloping hard coral reefs, white sandy bottoms and a choice of wrecks on the west coast.